 Today, the Glover’s Ledge property has grown to 81 acres, and the conservation initiative has also grown, gaining another aspect as the University, with its partner ReVision Energy, has finished installing a grid-tied 146kW ground-mounted solar array.
 On Thursday, April 28, a ribbon-cutting event will officially celebrate the opening of the array.

 By investing in solar energy production, Antioch is working to provide an example of how institutions can implement their ideals concretely.
-“We are hoping this solar array serves as a resource that we can use to educate the broader community about the benefits of solar and why solar energy is an important part in combating climate change,” explains Kate Witte, a graduate student in the Environmental Education department at Antioch New England.
+“We are hoping this solar array serves as a resource that we can use to educate the broader community about the benefits of solar and why solar energy is an important part in combating climate change,” explains Kate Witte, a graduate student in the Environmental Education concentration in the MS in Environmental Studies program in New England.

 Jude Nuru, an Antioch alum and co-owner of ReVision Energy, who also serves as their Director of Community Solar Initiatives, agrees.
 He says, “Incorporating the ground-mounted solar array into the landscape at Glover’s Ledge is a thoughtful integration of critical electricity production, environmental stewardship, and ecosystem protection.”